Research

 Organ-specific adult stem cells and stem cell derivatives

-New mechanisms of cell extravasation
+New mechanisms of cell extravasation in cancer

 Using advanced microscopic techniques, the Cheng Lab is uncovering previously unknown mechanisms of cell extravasation, namely “angiopellosis”, with great impact on stem cell transplantation and cancer metastasis.